Qiskit/RFCs/0000-new_pulse_drawer.md

 The keyword arguments `**style_args` depends on the drawing backend and it is directly passed to the backend.
 In the case of `matplotlib`, this will be something like `{'linestlye': ':', 'color': 'red', 'alpha': 0.5}`.
 This can be regarded as an intermediate representation of visualization data.
-The `data_type` specifies the method of visualization.
+The `object_type` specifies the appearance of object on the drawer's canvas.
 For example, there are two types of lines in the conventional drawer.
-The base line of pulse is drawn by simple bold line while pulse envelope is drawn by blotting out the area under curve.
+A base (zero) line of pulse channels is drawn by a simple bold line while a pulse envelope is drawn by blotting out the area under curve.
 Such details of visualization appears in this property.
-Those selections will be predefined with `enum`.
+Those options will be predefined with `enum`.

 In Qiskit Pulse there are two drawers we need to support.
 One is for `Schedule` and another one is for `SamplePulse`.